bzbislawski/cms/readme.md

 ```

-9. You are ready to go, remember about .env file and migrating database.
+You are ready to go, remember about .env file and migrating database.

-10. Good job!
+Good job & good luck!